Other Advisers Said Your Account Was Too Small.

 On a $1,000 account, the annual fee ranges from $6 (Income, 0.60%) to $16 (Speculative, 1.60%), billed quarterly.
 No commissions, no signup fees, no exit fees.
 The fee calculator on the main page shows exact dollar amounts for any balance.

 Yes.
 You can deposit more into your Interactive Brokers account whenever you want.
-I'll continue managing the portfolio as your balance grows.
+I'll continue managing the portfolio as your account size changes.

 Yes.
 Your account is in your name at Interactive Brokers and you can withdraw funds at any time.
 I have trading authority only.
 I cannot restrict access to your money.